tobi-et-al/FE-take-home-assignment/README.md

 #### Installation guide
 * copy example.env to .env
 * update .env with the correct value for GIPHY_API_KEY
-* Execute `yarn` to install the node modules
+* Execute `npm i` to install the node modules
-* Execute `yarn start` to start the application
+* Execute `npm start` to start the application

 #### Components added
-* List - to display out results
+* List - to display  results

 #### Potential additional features
 * Pagination